 - Help your child with their homework, ensuring they have a suitable space at home for working.
 Ask them to explain their task to you and make sure that they are confident about it.
 Offer to help when necessary and encourage them to finish the task in a way that is careful and well presented.
 Ensure that homework is completed and returned to school on the day expected.

 - PE Kit.
-PLEASE ensure that your child has his/her PE kit in school every Monday and that it stays in school until Friday when it should be taken home for washing.
-This is a very important point – several children missed PE sessions last term due to lack of kit and it is an expectation of the National Curriculum that all children follow a regular Physical Education Programme.
+PLEASE ensure that your child has his/her PE kit in school on the appropriate day.
+This is a very important point as it is an expectation of the National Curriculum and a statutory requirement.

 Please find below links to Presentations which have been created to inform parents of our preparations for Government Regulation Tests: